timacdonald/rule-builder/readme.md

 $rules = [
     'email' => Rule::unique('users')->where(function ($query) {
                    $query->where('account_id', 1);
-               })->email(255)->get()
+               })->email(255)->get(),
 ];
 ```

-Just make sure you call any methods that apply to the proxied rule directly after the inital call to the proxy method.
+Just make sure you call any methods that apply to the proxied rule directly after the initial call to the proxy method.

 ### Foreign Key Validation